The SESAR Knowledge Transfer Network coordinated by:

 Engage will stimulate the transfer of suitable exploratory research towards application-oriented research, paving the way for potential industrial research.
 It will identify the maturity of research results, facilitating the link with higher-maturity research (e.g. within the SESAR industrial research programme).
 Lessons learned regarding barriers to, and enablers of, the transfer to higher TRLs will be disseminated.
 The KTN will support better collaboration with industry and researchers early in the concept development stages, ensuring that the potential of new concepts is recognised.
 These support actions include: (1) getting researchers in different research areas talking to each other more; (2) giving researchers better access to information; and, (3) cataloguing and mapping research in a more useful way.
 Researchers with common objectives will find peers and other projects/initiatives more easily.
 The KTN will foster links with a variety of disciplines to improve insights into ATM system functionality and performance.
 Interdisciplinarity and cross-fertilisation will be incorporated into the (approximately) twenty thematic workshops, PhDs and theses, summer schools and SESAR Innovation Days.
 It will encourage the exploration of innovative and unconventional ideas and research directions in ATM.

 Engage will support and facilitate the development of a future ATM skilled workforce that is able to keep innovating and improving the ATM system.
 Excellence in education and training is a pre-requisite for attracting top-level talent to the ATM sector.
 Engage attaches very high priority to developing free educational and training materials that will stimulate the interest of a new generation of operational and engineering staff to pursue careers in ATM and airports and to enhancing the opportunities of postgraduate students to participate and contribute to ATM research, including multi-faceted support for the PhDs/theses (with exceptional mentoring from the consortium and the industry partners).
 Underpinning this programme will be the KTN’s summer schools and thematic workshops, and integration with the SESAR Innovation Days.
-To coordinate with other activities, such as the catalyst funding and the PhDs/theses, the four-day summer schools will be organised in years 2-4 of the KTN, i.e. August or September of 2019-2021 inclusive.
+To coordinate with other activities, such as the catalyst funding and the PhDs/theses, the four-day summer schools will be organised in years 2-4 of the KTN, i.e. 2019-2021 inclusive.